 Tourism and Recreation

-The Sierra Nevada Region offers world-class recreational opportunities for everyone.
+The Sierra Nevada offers world-class recreational opportunities for everyone.
 You can challenge yourself with active physical activities such as hiking, biking, mountain climbing, river rafting or enjoy more tranquil opportunities such as sightseeing, picnicking, or visiting charming mountain communities.